mohammadzainabbas/VA-Lab/src/lab2/README.md

 ### 1. Introduction

 __`Data drives the world.`__ Nowadays, most of the data (_structured_ or _unstructured_) can be analysed easily via different techniques.
 In order to analyse your data, first you have to collect the data.
+We looked at the data collection part in the last lab

 There are several ways one can collect the data. `Web Scrapping` is one of the most powerful way to collect the data (often real-time or more correct data).